 About Me

-My directing and teaching credits span a wide range of institutions and productions.
-I’m the co-founder of Tunnel Theatre Co. in NYC, where I collaborated with Tony Award winner Alice Ripley and Hamilton’s Michael Luwoye.
-I’ve taught classical acting at Bodens Performing Arts College in London, directed and choreographed at William T. Sherman School in New York City, and led workshops in Shakespeare and devising at McCarter Theatre in Princeton, NJ.
-I’ve also served as Resident Theatre Teacher and curriculum designer at KIPP Lab High School in Newark, NJ, and as Adjunct Acting Professor and director at Northern Michigan University, where I directed productions including Footloose, Frankenstein, and Six Men Dressed Like Joseph Stalin.
+My directing and teaching career spans a wide range of institutions and productions.
+I am the co-founder of Tunnel Theatre Co. in New York City, where I collaborated with Tony Award winner Alice Ripley and Hamilton’s Michael Luwoye.
+I have taught classical acting at Bodens Performing Arts College in London, directed and choreographed at the William T. Sherman School in New York City, and led workshops in Shakespeare and devising at McCarter Theatre Center in Princeton, NJ.
+I also served as Resident Theatre Teacher and curriculum designer at KIPP Lab High School in Newark, NJ.

 Education